mkleesiek/CarND-P03-Traffic-Sign-Classifier/README.md

 ![Rescaled image](assets/prep_resize.png)

 3. Normalization
 In order to make samples from extreme lighting conditions more comparable and enable the CNN in its initial training phase to work with simple weights centered around zero, each individual image is normalized in its luminosity.
-This normalization takes into account the minimum and maximum luminosity of each image and rescales its pixel values to a range in [-1.0, +1.0].
+This normalization takes into account the minimum and maximum luminosity of each image and rescales its pixel float values to a range in [-1.0, +1.0].

 #### Augmentation and Balancing of the Training Data